 Sensor initialization

-Each sensor must be initialized with the IP address corresponding to the server port it is plugged into.
+Each sensor must be initialized with the IP address corresponding to its corresponding server port

 For example, if you have a pro4 server with 4 sensors, you should configure the sensors this way :